libre-tools/libreconvert/plan.md

-# OpenConvert: Offline File Converter Application Plan
+# libreconvert: Offline File Converter Application Plan

-This document outlines a comprehensive plan to develop "OpenConvert", a powerful, offline-first file converter application using Flutter for desktop platforms.
+This document outlines a comprehensive plan to develop "libreconvert", a powerful, offline-first file converter application using Flutter for desktop platforms.
 The application will support a wide range of file types, including images, audio, video, and documents, leveraging system-installed FFmpeg and Pandoc for conversions.

 ## 1. Application Overview

-- "OpenConvert" will be a desktop-focused Flutter application designed to convert a wide range of file types (images, audio, video, and documents) offline.
+- "libreconvert" will be a desktop-focused Flutter application designed to convert a wide range of file types (images, audio, video, and documents) offline.
 - It will feature a user-friendly GUI for selecting files, choosing output formats, and initiating conversions, with progress indicators, error handling, and advanced configuration options.

 ## 2. Core Features